CabralArthur/receipt-validator/README.md

-# React SaaS Application Template
+# refund.ai

-A modern React SaaS application template with authentication flow, React Query for data fetching, and a beautiful UI using Tailwind CSS.
+A modern React SaaS application for receipt validation and refund processing with authentication flow, React Query for data fetching, and a beautiful UI using Tailwind CSS.

 ## Features